anikaneuschulz/MTglob_pipeline/README.md

 python <script location>/4_count_mutations_SE_MTglob_v6.py \
 possorted_genome_bam_actual_cells_MD_MTglob.bam <mutation sequencing quality>
 ```
-This generates one file that has total nucleotice counts (based on the reference in case of substitutions) and one that has total mutation counts.
+This generates one file that has total nucleotide counts (based on the reference in case of substitutions) and one that has total mutation counts.
 Use to plot as desired.

 **7. generate labelled / unlabelled count matrices**